M-Pineapple/Claude-Project-Coordinator/README.md

 You can add your own content by creating markdown files in the appropriate directories.

+## Project Analytics (v1.3.0+)

+The analytics system runs automatically in the background, tracking:

+### Time Tracking
+- Automatically tracks time spent in each project status
+- No manual timers needed - just update status normally
+- View complete timeline with: `get_project_timeline`

+### Activity Monitoring
+- Records all interactions: status changes, notes, searches
+- Generates heat maps showing project activity levels
+- Identify your most and least active projects

+### Technology Analysis
+- Tracks framework and tool usage across all projects
+- Identifies emerging technologies you're experimenting with
+- Shows adoption trends over time

+### Health Scoring
+- Multi-factor analysis of project health (0-100 score)
+- Factors: activity level, staleness, documentation, task completion
+- Provides actionable recommendations for improvement

 ## How It Works

 The Project Coordinator:
 1. Communicates with Claude Desktop using the MCP protocol over stdio
 2. Validates all inputs through the comprehensive security system
 3. Stores project data as JSON files in `KnowledgeBase/projects/`
+4. Stores analytics data in `KnowledgeBase/analytics/`
-4. Automatically detects technologies by scanning project directories
+5. Automatically detects technologies by scanning project directories
-5. Maintains an index for quick searching and retrieval
+6. Maintains an index for quick searching and retrieval
+7. Tracks all project interactions for analytics

 ## Security Considerations